apache/cordova-coho/docs/cadence-release-process.md

 This page describes the technical steps for releasing a `Cadence Release` (see: [versioning-and-release-strategy.md](versioning-and-release-strategy.md)).

+TODO: We may want to be using [signed tags](http://git-scm.com/book/en/Git-Basics-Tagging), or at least annotated tags.

 ## Getting Buy-in & Assigning a Release Manager

  1. Email the dev mailing-list and see if anyone has reason to postpone the release.